 If you are interested in more information or would like to become involved with a service club in your community please contact any one of the six North Shore Lions Clubs for further details.

-Please note: We are not associated with the North Shore School Districts in any way except that we request the assistance of the grade 10 counsellors to promote the Program to grade 10 students on our behalf.
+Please note: We are not associated with the North Shore School Districts in any way except that we request the assistance of the school counsellors to promote the Program 15/16 year old students on our behalf.

-I’m not currently in grade 10 but can I still apply?
+I’m not currently in 15/16 years old but can I still apply?

-No, applications received from students not in grade 10 will not be considered under any circumstance.
+No, applications received from students not aged 15 or 16 at the time of travel will not be considered under any circumstance.